gpuweb/gpuweb/proposals/bindless.md

  - let `t.size` be `Math.min(desc.size, this.limits.maxResourceTableSize)`.
 (Note: this is done to avoid the need to create giant content-timeline arrays if `size` is huge but fails validation on the device timeline) TODO: [#5465](https://github.com/gpuweb/gpuweb/issues/5465) decide if these are the client-side semantics that we want.
  - On the device timeline:

-    - If any of the following is not satified, invalidate `t`:
+    - If any of the following is not satisfied, invalidate `t`:

         - `"sampling-resource-table"` is enabled (explicitly or implicitly with `"heterogeneous-resource-table"`).
         - `desc.size` must be `<= this.limits.maxResourceTableSize`.